Oblarg/docs/TelemetryDesignDoc.md

 ### Obscure calls for simple functions

 The simplest way to log telemetry to the dashboard declaratively is through a `SmartDashboard` method, despite `SmartDashboard` being a nearly-obsolete legacy framework with no active maintenance.
 As Glass does not have its own API, ahe `Shuffleboard` API is rather verbose, `SmartDashboard` calls are often used even in codebases that never actually open `SmartDashboard`.
 This is not ideal.

+It is also very unclear whether `put*` calls should be at startup or periodically, and the optional `name`/`key` parameter increases the confusion even more.

+### Multiple separate APIs for defining subsystem/device properties

+A subsystem (or device--there is very little difference at this level) currently needs to declare its properties multiple times: once for telemetry/NT, once for simulation, and possibly more.
+NT and simulation being relatively simialar isn't new, and is evident from classes such as `Field2d` and `Mechanism2d` being migrated rather easily from a simulation backend to an NT one.
+The WS setup used primarily for the Romi bots is also very similar to NT and sim.
+Merging NT and simulation setups would decrease boilerplate in both team and library code.
+Developing sim extensions/plugins would also become easier, partially due to HALSim extensions currently needing to be written in C++ while a connection to NT can be implemented in nearly any programming language (for starters, NT APIs exist for Java, Python, JS, and more).

+### Values being sent multiple times under different keys

+Assuming all data available is sent, there are multiple values duplicated when a system is published.
+This is commonly due to re-sending of values with a different key which is shorter, more concise, and more expressive for the specific mechanism (this problem becomes even more complicated when a single system has multiple devices with similar properties--in that case, the last part of the key isn't enough to distinguish between readings).
+Another possible cause can be units: a situation where the data is originally published in some unit while the team wants the data in another.
+This causes redundant data to be sent over NT, a problem due to the bandwidth limit.
+A solution similar to symlinks (where a single, stable string value would point to the data instead of duplicating multiple fields) could handle the first cause.
+The second case, derived values, is more complicated but can still be achieved to some level using metadata.